Howard McGillin

-Howard McGillin (born November 5, 1953, in Los Angeles, California) is an American actor.
-He is known for his role of John Jasper in The Mystery of Edwin Drood and for portraying the role The Phantom in Andrew Lloyd Webber's The Phantom of the Opera.
+Howard McGillin (born November 5, 1953, in Los Angeles, California) is an American actor and music vocalist.
+He is known for originating the role of John Jasper in The Mystery of Edwin Drood (1985) and for portraying the title role in Andrew Lloyd Webber's The Phantom of the Opera from 1999 to 2009 on Broadway.

 Biography

 Early life and career

 McGillin was born in Los Angeles, California.
 His father William was an accountant, and his mother Margaret was an administrator at Santa Barbara City College.
 McGillin graduated from Dos Pueblos High School and the University of California, Santa Barbara.
 While in college, he appeared at the Sacramento Music Circus in seven musicals.

 He began his career on television, working as a contract player for Universal Studios, and his early film and TV credits include roles in McMillan & Wife (1976), The Six Million Dollar Man (2 episodes, 1976), Emergency!
 (2 episodes, 1976 and 1977), The Bionic Woman (2 episodes, 1976), The Rockford Files (1977), Columbo (1977), Mary White (1977), Wheels (1978), Women in White (1979) and Where the Boys Are '84 (1984).
 He moved to New York City with the intention of pursuing a career on Broadway, and was cast as one of the male leads in the New York Shakespeare Festival's 1984 production of La Boheme, which starred Linda Ronstadt.
 The New York Times reviewer, Frank Rich, called McGillin "dashing".